AndreiBarsan/andreibarsan.github.io/_posts/2021-03-25-video-tips.md

 In general, I would strongly advise against just using Zoom for this.
-Since Zoom is optimized for video conferences, it compresses the video and audio aggressively, producing serios artifacts and generally not-very-professional results.
+Since Zoom is optimized for video conferences, it compresses the video and audio aggressively, producing serious artifacts and generally not very good-looking results.
 It also takes a while for the Zoom recording to be available, while OBS produces it instantly once the recording stops.
 Furthermore, you can customize the output resolution, framerate, and format in OBS, which can't